- Reservation Policies

 As of :

-Wilderness camping permits are available for mountaineers, climbers, ski tourers, and other visitors with advanced skills in wilderness travel and camping through the Discover Camping Reservation Service.
-Please see Wilderness Camping for more details.
+The policies below apply to camping outside of the wilderness camping zone.
+Wilderness camping permits for the wilderness camping zone (see map [PDF 8.48MB]) are available for mountaineers, climbers, ski tourers, and other visitors with advanced skills in wilderness travel and camping only.
+See Wilderness Camping for details.

 - Reservations must be made in advance of arrival, through the Discover Camping Reservation Service.
 You cannot make reservations or self-register at the park.
 There is no cash payment accepted in the park.

-- Each tent pad reservation has a non-refundable charge of $6 (plus tax) per night, up to a maximum of $18 (plus tax).
+- Reservation fee: $6 (plus tax) per tent pad per night, up to a maximum of $18 (plus tax).

-- Maximum party size is 4 per tent pad; each reservation can reserve up to a maximum of 3 tent pads.
+- Maximum party size: 4 per tent pad; each reservation can reserve up to a maximum of 3 tent pads.

-- At least one member of the party must be 16 years or older.
+- At least one party member must be 16 years or older.

 - Itinerary changes are not permitted once you arrive in the park.
 No refunds will be allowed for itinerary changes, regardless of weather or conditions.